perevalovds/ofxWord2Vec/README.md

 # ofxWord2Vec

-ofxWord2Vec is an openFrameworks addon for working with word2vec embedding.
+ofxWord2Vec is an addon for openframeworks, which implements word2vec word embedding in C++, with ready-to-use example for computing word arithmetics such as

-It includes example 'example_analogy' which you can run out-the-box and play with word arithmetics, such as the following:
+'king - man + woman'

 * 'god - man'

-* 'king - man + woman'

 and so on!